HCL-Hbot/ros_social_robot_prototype/proof_of_concepts/eye_ui_with_electron/README.md

 *Duration of gif = 1 min 52 seconds*

 ## Possible future improvements
 This section outlines potential improvements for the app.
-These suggestions are written as a checklist.
 This codebase will serve as the foundation for the low-level eye driver of the "ros_social_robot_prototype".
-Checked items will be added to the prototype.

-- [x] Make random animations "truly random" by calculating positions dynamically using JavaScript instead of SASS (SASS precompiles values into CSS, the position are calculated once!).
+- Make random animations "truly random" by calculating positions dynamically using JavaScript instead of SASS (SASS precompiles values into CSS, the position are calculated once!).

-- [x] add a "sleepy" eye animation.
+- Add a "sleepy" eye animation.
-- [x] Add a "close all eyes" command.
+- Add a "close all eyes" command.
-- [x] Add an "awake/open eyes" command.
+- Add an "awake/open eyes" command.
-- [x] Rewrite the codebase in TypeScript for compile-time and type checking.
+- Rewrite the codebase in TypeScript for compile-time and type checking.

-- [ ] When touch functionality will be integrated in another project.
+- When touch functionality will be integrated in another project.
 Don't forget to disable zoom in and scrolling with javascript (for touch device)!
 Because zooming in a eye is prorabably not a desired functionalty.
 No code is written for enabling/disabling touch.
 I don't know what the default is.
 This was not in my scope.
 Just reminding some logic needed to be added for this.